google/ExoPlayer/extensions/cronet/README.md

 [HttpDataSource]: https://exoplayer.dev/doc/reference/com/google/android/exoplayer2/upstream/HttpDataSource.html
 [Cronet]: https://developer.android.com/guide/topics/connectivity/cronet

-## Getting the extension ##
+## Getting the module

-The easiest way to use the extension is to add it as a gradle dependency:
+The easiest way to get the module is to add it as a gradle dependency:

 ```gradle
 implementation 'com.google.android.exoplayer:extension-cronet:2.X.X'
 ```

-where `2.X.X` is the version, which must match the version of the ExoPlayer library being used.
+where `2.X.X` is the version, which must match the version of the other media modules being used.

 Alternatively, you can clone the ExoPlayer repository and depend on the module locally.
 Instructions for doing this can be found in ExoPlayer's